fusepoolP3/overall-architecture/architectural-principles.md

 2.2 Linked Data Platform
 ------------------------

-The Linked Data Patform (LDP) is a specification currently being developed by a W3C working group.
+The Linked Data Platform (LDP) is a specification currently being developed by a W3C working group.
 The specification shall describe RESTFull application integration patterns using read/write Linked Data.
 The API described in the current draft pretty much conforms to the